Azure/iotedgedev/README.md

     `virtualenv venv`

-    > venv is just a project name that can be anything you want, but we recommend sticking with venv because the .gitignore file excludes it.
+    > venv is just a env name that can be anything you want, but we recommend sticking with venv because the .gitignore file excludes it.

 1. Activate the virtualenv